-Some other medical places, such as the Accident and Emergency department at our local hospital, or other doctors and nurses that you might see when the surgery is closed, can take a peek at your GP record - but only if they ask you (or your mum or dad) first.
+Some other medical places, such as the Accident and Emergency department at our local hospital, or other doctors and nurses that you might see when the surgery is closed, can take a peek at your GP record - but they will always try to ask you (or your mum or dad) first.
 The information in your GP record could be very helpful to them when they are trying to make you better.